Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Perturbation Theory

 As a consequence, we have

 \end{Lemma}

-\Proof By direct inspection, the bosonic parts of the propagators and interactions coincide.
+\Proof First, we check that the bosonic parts of the integral kernels of the propagators coincide.
+We have

+where in the second line, we used that the Hodge star $*$ commutes with the integral.
+Thus, for all $\beta \in \Omega^1(\Sigma)$, we have

+where in the second-line, we used the $L^2$-pairing and $BV$-convolution pairing to convert to integral kernels.
+Since $\beta$ was arbitrary, we have

 So the only remaining issue consists in comparing the fermionic propagators and the interactions that have fermions.
 We can ignore $I_{CE}$ from the BV interactions because the propagator has no $X^\dag$ component, so that upon setting external leg variables equal to zero, those that depend on $X^\dag$ are annihilated.
 One can show that the fermionic propagators are related as follows.
-Note that corresponding to $\hat P_g: \Omega^1(\Sigma; \g) \to \Omega^0(X;\g)$ and $\hat P_g: \Omega^2(\Sigma; \g) \to \Omega^{1,\dag}(\Sigma;\g)$, respectively.
-On the other hand, we know that
+Note that